quokka-social/docker-images/README.md

 # Quokka Server

 - `images`: Docker images for Quokka.
-- `docker.social`: The configuration of our demo.
+- `quokka.social`: The configuration of our demo.

 ## Deployment